zincsamael/muppy/muppy/doc/source/glossary.rst

 .. glossary::

+  ``muppy``
+	An acronym for Memory Usage Profiler for Python.
+Also the name of this toolset.

   ``snapshot``
 	A snapshot is summary which was taken at a specific time.
 It is used in the context of the tracker (see :ref:`tracker`).